vedek/MNIST_VGG16_classifier/README.md

-# Transfer learning: VGG16 (pretrained in Imagenet) to MNIST dataset
+# Transfer learning: VGG19 (pretrained in Imagenet) to MNIST dataset

 ## Contents

+This project compares VGG19 transfer learnt vs 10 layers frozen in retrained on 10 epochs.
+Proves the freezing approach!
+Change and experiment as necessary!

-This project is focused on how transfer learning can be useful for adapting an already trained VGG16 net (in Imagenet) to a classifier for the MNIST numbers dataset.
+This project is focused on how transfer learning can be useful for adapting an already trained VGG19 net (in Imagenet) to a classifier for the MNIST numbers dataset.

 The strategy has followed a canonical transfer learning pipeline, freezing the last layers and embedding into the net a new custom classifier.